General Education Program Summary

 As a liberal arts institution, Willamette provides an education in the arts, humanities, and sciences while allowing students to major in a particular field within these areas.

-Students engage in critical thinking and problem solving, close reading, discussion, and writing.
-Individualized experiences challenge students both in and out of the classroom.
-Teaching and learning, strengthened by scholarship and community engagement, prepare graduates to transform knowledge into action and lead lives of contribution, achievement, and meaning in a dynamic world.
+The General Education Program ensures that students are exposed to a range of disciplinary methods of inquiry, as well as development of students’ capacity to engage in self-reflection, critical thinking and problem solving, close reading, discussion, and writing.
+Individualized experiences are strengthened by opportunities for scholarship and community engagement.
+General Education, then, plays a critical part in preparing graduates to transform knowledge into action and lead lives of contribution, achievement, and meaning in a dynamic world.

 General Education Requirements

-The distribution requirement expresses one of the fundamental values of a liberal arts education, namely that every graduate should have a broad exposure to significant areas of human inquiry and cultural practice.
+- The Distribution component expresses one of the fundamental values of a liberal arts education: That every graduate should have a broad exposure to significant areas of human inquiry and cultural practice.
 Through this exposure, students cultivate a diversity of interests, gain an awareness of multiple intellectual frameworks, and learn a variety of approaches to solving problems.
-To fulfill the distribution requirements, students must earn (with a grade of C- or higher) at least one credit in each of these four areas:
+To fulfill the Distribution component, students must earn (with a grade of C- or higher) at least one credit in each of these four areas:

 - Arts and Humanities

 - Mathematical Sciences

 - Social Sciences

 - While some courses are designated in more than one Distribution category, each course may only be counted one time toward the Distribution requirement.
 To complete the Distribution requirement, students must finish four distinct courses with four distinct department/program prefixes.